DuncBoi/qp_backend/README.md

 # Quantapus API

 This is the backend service for [quantapus.com](https://quantapus.com), deployed on an AWS EC2 instance with endpoints exposed via [api.quantapus.com](https://api.quantapus.com) through AWS's Application Load Balancer.
 It provides a REST API for user authentication, data retrieval, updates, and progress tracking.
-It is backed by a **PostgreSQL** database hosted on **AWS RDS**.

 ---